 docker-compose upgenerates a new sub-directory -- to store your validator's deposit data, along with its voting and withdrawal keys -- in the

-.lighthouse/validatorsdirectory.
+lighthouse-data/validatorsdirectory.
 This sub-directory is identified by your validator's

 voting_pubkeyyou see in the logs).
 So this is another way you can find it.